Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 > #### `push to audition.ahk`
 Select the track you wish to open in audition, then open this script.
 It should take care of the rest.
+> [!Warning]

-**note: this script contains mouse coordinates that might not line up for you.
-I use a 1440p main display with audition's default layout (I think)*
+> This script contains mouse coordinates that might not line up for you.
 ***

 > #### `qss.ahk Scripts`
 `Quick Sound Settings`. *These scripts were primarily used when I used a `GoXLR`*.
 When using a goxlr, there are times I would want my browser's audio stream to go to a separate track so `OBS` wouldn't hear it, and then there are other times where I would want to show chat a video, these scripts were designed to automate that process.

 - `qss_firefox DEFAULT/STREAM.ahk` => open the `"ms-settings:apps-volume"` settings page, locate the firefox logo, set it to the desired audio channel.
 - `quick sound settings.ahk`       => open the `"ms-settings:apps-volume"` settings page.
 ***

 > #### `scale.ahk Scripts`